LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Experiments

+The evaluation results in Figure~\ref{fig:all_map} show that LNS2+RL consistently achieves equal or higher SR compared to LNS2 across all tasks, except for those on the empty map with 77.5\% agent density (484 agents).
+It is noteworthy that the improvement of LNS2+RL on CP is more pronounced.
+In tasks with 65\% agent density (65 agents) on the random-small map, despite both algorithms achieving the same SR, LNS2+RL remarkably reduces the remaining CP by 26.3\% compared to LNS2.
+The structural complexity of maps significantly influences algorithm performance.
+Despite being trained on random maps without prior exposure to environments with complex obstacle structures, such as mazes, rooms, and warehouses, LNS2+RL demonstrates remarkable improvements in SR on these three types of maps.
+Conversely, LaCAM excels on maps with simple or no obstacle structures, achieving a 100\% SR on empty maps, but close to 0\% SR on maps with complex obstacle structures.
+Due to the high difficulty of the selected tasks, the SR of EECBS and SCRIMP remains at 0\% for most tasks.
 Furthermore, taking the tasks in Table~\ref{table:SoC} as an example, the SoC for LNS2+RL only averages 1.03\% higher than that of LNS2.
-Despite LACAM displaying higher SR on the random-small map, its SoC notably lags behind.
-Conversely, EECBS consistently achieves the best SoC but at the expense of obtaining the lowest SR. Moreover, LNS2+RL and LNS2 offer the added benefit of maintaining consistent memory usage, in contrast to LACAM and EECBS, whose memory usage escalates rapidly over time due to the generation of longer paths or larger search frontiers.
+Despite LaCAM displaying higher SR on the random-small map, its SoC notably lags behind.
+Conversely, EECBS consistently achieves the best SoC but at the expense of obtaining the lower SR. SCRIMP exhibits the poorest performance in both SR and SoC.
+Moreover, LNS2+RL and LNS2 offer the added benefit of maintaining consistent memory usage, in contrast to the other three baselines, whose memory usage escalates rapidly over time due to the generation of longer paths, larger search frontiers, and more collisions.

-\subsection{Performance analysis}
+\subsection{Performance Analysis}

-Table~\ref{table:single} compares the average performance of the MARL policy and PP+SIPPS in replanning tasks across different numbers of iterations.
+Table~\ref{table:single} shows the performance ratio of the solution obtained by the MARL policy compared to that of PP+SIPPS in replanning tasks across different numbers of iterations.
 The MARL policy clearly produces fewer collisions overall, but its advantage in reducing CP is less pronounced, indicating that the MARL policy tends to cause collisions with different agents.
-With re-planning task difficulty decreasing as iterations increase, the MARL policy's advantage in reducing CP diminishes.
-Given that the speed of the MARL policy is nearly seven times slower than that of PP+SIPPS, switching to PP+SIPPS becomes a necessary trade-off between time and solution quality.
+With replanning task difficulty decreasing as iterations increase, the MARL policy's advantage in reducing CP diminishes.
+Given that the speed of the MARL policy is nearly seven times slower than that of PP+SIPPS, switching to PP+SIPPS becomes a necessary trade-off between time and solution quality (the number of collisions in the solution).
+Figure~\ref{fig:curve} illustrates the trend of the number of remaining CP over 2000 iterations in MAPF tasks on random-medium maps with a 65\% agent density.
+As expected, in the early stage, before switching to PP+SIPPS, the number of CP for LNS2+RL decreases at a faster rate.
+After switching, the gap between LNS2+RL and LNS2 continues to widen, as the high solution quality achieved by the MARL policy reduces the difficulty of subsequent replanning tasks.